drhsqlite/fossil-mirror/www/gitusers.md

 It will give you another take on our definitions here, and it may help you to understand some of the other Fossil docs better.

+We focus more on practical command examples here than on [the philosophical underpinnings][fvg] that drive these differences.

 [ffor]:  https://fossil-scm.org/forum
+[fvg]:   ./fossil-v-git.wiki

 <a id="mwd"></a>